rossy/img2xterm/README.md

 Getting img2xterm
 -----------------

   The GNU Autotools are not required.
-To compile and build from source, simply
+To compile and install from source, simply run:
-  run:

     $ make
     # make install